 Thanks for hosting this excellent service that allows us to provide RPMs for a large variety of platforms and make them available immediately nearly at release time.

-The MinGW project
+The MinGW64 project

 Thanks for porting the gcc to Windows.
 This allowed portability of Nuitka with relatively little effort.
-Unfortunately this is currently limited to compiling CPython with 32 bits, and 64 bits requires MSVC compiler.

 The Buildbot project